Under the Bridge: Reception

-Alan Jones from Music Week gave the song four out of five and named it Pick of the Week in April 1994, writing that "it is the Peppers' most endearing and commercial track.
+Alan Jones from Music Week gave the song a score of four out of five and named it Pick of the Week in April 1994, writing that "it is the Peppers' most endearing and commercial track.
 A great radio record which deserves a second bite at the Top 20."
 Upon the 1991 release, Parry Gettelman from Orlando Sentinel described it as "an interesting Hendrix-Prince-Zep hybrid that has a lovely bass line (and none of Flea's increasingly predictable popping)."
 Nick Griffiths of Select dismissed it as "all mellow strumming and thoughtfully shallow vocals, though it's almost exonerated by a shrill unexpectedly choral middle eight".
 Reviewing the album, Ben DiPietro of the Richmond Times-Dispatch was impressed by the Chili Peppers' incorporation of slower tracks, especially "Under the Bridge".
 David Fricke of Rolling Stone said that it was a "stark and uncommonly pensive ballad" that "drop-kicked the band into the Top 10".
 Another Rolling Stone editor, Tom Moon, felt that the song "revealed new dimensions.
 The rhythm section displays a growing curiosity about studio texture and nuance."

 Mark Frith from Smash Hits gave it five out of five, writing, "A classic.
 Far from being their usual in-yer-face energetic rap, "Under the Bridge" is a tender, thoughtful and quite sad tale of loneliness, the sort of thing that Pearl Jam would do if they forgot to ask their ten friends to play their guitars really loudly.
 Moody and brilliant."
 Philip Booth of The Tampa Tribune said it was "undulating [and] omnipresent" not only in alternative rock but pop music generally.
 According to Amy Hanson of AllMusic, it became "an integral part of the 1990s alterna-landscape, and remains one of the purest diamonds that sparkle amongst the rough-hewn and rich funk chasms that dominate the Peppers' own oeuvre".
 She praised "Under the Bridge" as a "poignant sentiment that is self evident among the simple guitar which cradles the introductory verse, and the sense of fragility that is only doubled by the still down-tempo choral crescendo".